corscada/LUIS/README.md

 - `input-parameters`: A list of parameters containing kWh values to compute total land usage.
  By default `'energy'` parameter is used.
+- `energy-sources`: Takes a list of kWh or percentage values describing the energy grid mix.
+See example manifest below.
+The following are accepted sources:
+  - gas
+  - coal
+  - nuclear
+  - hydro
+  - solar
+  - wind
+  - other
+  Note that all sources that are not named will be included in other, which uses the average land use intensity score of the other sources for it's calculations.
+This will have greater impact on estimation of grid mixes using highter amounts of 'other' energy sources.
+- `use-electicity-maps`: Uses Electricity Maps API as data source for grid mix.
+Valid values include `latest`.
+See [Electricity Maps API docs](https://static.electricitymaps.com/api/docs/index.html).
+- `electicity-maps-zone`: If using Electricity Map, zones can be specified.
+See [Electricity Map API zone docs](https://static.electricitymaps.com/api/docs/index.html#zones).

 ## Inputs